zephyrproject-rtos/zephyr/doc/kernel/microkernel/microkernel_tasks.rst

 Example: Suspending and Resuming a Set of Tasks
 ===============================================

-This code shows how the currently executing task can temporarily suspend the execution of all tasks belonging to the designated task groups.
+This code shows how the currently-executing task can temporarily suspend the execution of all tasks belonging to the designated task groups.

 .. code-block:: c